 Aerospace Manufacturing in Mexico

-Engine component manufacturing represents one of the more prevalent aerospace operations currently making its way into Mexico.
+In the Mexican aerospace manufacturing industry engine component manufacturing represents one of the more prevalent aerospace operations currently in Mexico.
 This activity requires precision machining, casting, and forging.
-Electrical systems such as harnesses, wiring, cables and connectors are also commonly manufactured in facilities using composite materials.
+The aerospace industry also produces parts for electrical systems such as harnesses, wiring, cables, and connectors are also commonly manufactured in facilities using composite materials.

 Our Manufacturing Communities located in the cities of Guaymas and Empalme in the state of Sonora have attracted a number of companies such as Bodycote, Ellison Surface Technologies and Incertec.
 These organizations specialize in processes such as heat treating, plating, anodizing, and more recently, HVOF technology.

 Guaymas hosts the largest cluster of aerospace engine component operations in Mexico.
 The economy of scale built from this cluster provides benefits to recruiting and retention efforts.
 It also provides a means for identifying best practices for achieving high levels of manufacturing productivity and efficiency.

 Aerospace Manufacturing Advantages in Mexico

 While Mexico’s cost structure provides significant savings, other factors are helping the country become an attractive venue for aerospace work.
 These include:

 - A workforce that is experienced in aerospace component manufacturing operations